 So, you’re telling me it’s going to be cloudy, rainy, “brighter” (is that even a real forecast term?), sunny, and potentially filled with thunderstorms?
-THANK YOU FOR CLEARING THAT UP.

 With that in mind, here is an essential packing list for London in the fall (or an essential packing list for London in the autumn, depending on what you choose to call this time of year).

 It’s filled with my favorite pieces of clothing, accessories and other items that are going to make your experience packing to go to London in the fall so much easier.

 Hey!
 Want more honest UK tips and planning advice?
 Click here to join my London and UK Travel Tips Facebook group, where I can answer more of your questions!